 There are numerous possibilities for mitigation measures to lessen the direct impact during construction and even operation.
-The construction areas should be clearly demarcated and should aim for the absolute minimum disturbance footprint.
+The construction areas must be clearly demarcated and must aim for the absolute minimum disturbance footprint.

-- All construction must be done in accordance with an approved construction and operational phase Environmental Management Plan/Programme (EMPr), which must be developed by a suitably experienced Environmental Assessment Practitioner. - A suitably qualified Environmental Control Officer must be appointed to monitor the construction phase in terms of the EMP and the Biodiversity study recommendations as well as any other conditions pertaining to other specialist studies and requirements of the DENC or DAFF. - Permits must be obtained in terms of the NFA and NEMBA, for the removal of any protected species. - An application must be made to DENC for a flora permit in terms of the NCNCA with regards to search and rescue and other impacts on species protected in terms of Schedule 1 and 2 of the act. - Before any work is done the footprint must be clearly demarcated.
+- An ecological survey of the site prior to construction in terms of protected and/or endangered faunal and floral species must be undertaken to ensure that the relevant ecologist/biodiversity specialist (including flora, fauna and avifauna expertise) will be able to develop an adequate search and rescue plan, or a management plan in terms of alien plant species, if required. - All construction must be done in accordance with an approved construction and operational phase Environmental Management Plan (EMP), which must be developed by a suitably experienced Environmental Assessment Practitioner. - A suitably qualified Environmental Control Officer must be appointed to monitor the construction phase in terms of the EMP and the Biodiversity study recommendations as well as any other conditions pertaining to other specialist studies and requirements of the DESTEA, DAFF or DEFF. - Permits must be obtained in terms of the NFA and NEMBA, for the removal of any protected species, should any be found on site. - Before any work is done the footprint must be clearly demarcated.
 The demarcation must aim at minimum footprint and minimisation of disturbance. - Topsoil (the top 15-20 cm) must be removed and protected and re-used for rehabilitation purposes of suitable areas on site or within the immediate surroundings (Seedbed protection). - Before construction the footprint must be scanned by a botanist or suitably qualified ECO in order to identify the plants listed for Search & Rescue.
-The Botanist must advise on the best way for search & rescue and must also take the following into account: - These plants must be transplanted outside of the disturbance footprint, but within the same vegetation type (preferably the immediate surroundings of the site). - A watering program must be implemented for transplanted plants. - All efforts must be made to protect all mature indigenous trees that might be encountered. - Lay-down areas or construction camp sites must be located within areas already disturbed or areas of low ecological value and must be pre-approved by the ECO. - Indiscriminate clearing of any area outside of these footprints may not be allowed. - Alien invasive plant species must be removed from within the construction footprint (including laydown areas etc.).
-Follow up work must be carried out throughout the construction phase to ensure that no invasive alien plant re-establishes itself. - All construction areas must be suitably rehabilitated on completion of the project. - This includes the removal of all excavated material, spoil and rocks, all construction related material and all waste material. - It also included replacing the topsoil back on top of the excavation as well as shaping the area to represent the original shape of the environment.
+The Botanist must advise on the best way for search & rescue and must also take the following into account:

-- o All absolute aboveground infrastructure associated with the site must be removed. - An integrated waste management approach must be implemented during construction. - Construction related general and hazardous waste may only be disposed of at Municipal approved waste disposal sites. - o Clean spoil from excavation work should be used as fill where possible. - All rubble and rubbish should be collected and removed from the site to a Municipal approved waste disposal site.
+- These plants must be transplanted outside of the disturbance footprint, but within the same vegetation type (preferably the immediate surroundings of the site). - A watering program must be implemented for transplanted plants. - All efforts must be made to protect all mature indigenous trees that might be encountered. - Lay-down areas or construction camp sites must be located within areas already disturbed or areas of low ecological value and must be pre-approved by the ECO. - Indiscriminate clearing of any area outside of these footprints may not be allowed. - Alien invasive plant species must be removed from within the construction footprint (including laydown areas etc.).
+Follow up work must be carried out throughout the construction phase to ensure that no invasive alien plant re-establishes itself. - All construction areas must be suitably rehabilitated on completion of the project. - This includes the removal of all excavated material, spoil and rocks, all construction related material and all waste material. - It also included replacing the topsoil back on top of the excavation as well as shaping the area to represent the original shape of the environment. - All absolute aboveground infrastructure associated with the site must be removed. - An integrated waste management approach must be implemented during construction. - Construction related general and hazardous waste may only be disposed of at Municipal approved waste disposal sites. - o Clean spoil from excavation work must be used as fill where possible. - All rubble and rubbish must be collected and removed from the site to a Municipal approved waste disposal site.